Bart Davis

-Bart McKay Davis (born March 7, 1955) is an American attorney and politician who served as the United States Attorney for the District of Idaho from 2017 to 2021.
+Bart McKay Davis (born March 7, 1955) is an American attorney and politician who is serving as the United States attorney for the District of Idaho since October 10, 2025.
+He previously served as the U.S. attorney from 2017 to 2021.
 He previously served as a Republican member of the Idaho Senate, representing District 33 from 2002 to 2017.
 He represented District 29 from 1998 to 2002.
 During his time in the Idaho Senate, he served as state senate majority leader.

 Early life and education

 Born in Rapid City, South Dakota, Davis was raised in Idaho Falls, Idaho.
 Davis received a Bachelor of Arts in English from Brigham Young University in 1978 and a Juris Doctor in 1980 from the University of Idaho College of Law.

 Career

 Following his graduation from law school, Davis began his legal practice in Idaho Falls.
 He is admitted to practice before the Idaho Supreme Court, the United States District Court for the District of Idaho, the United States District Court for the District of Arizona, the United States Court of Appeals for the Ninth Circuit, and the United States Supreme Court.
 In 1990, he was co-counsel with former solicitor general Rex Lee in Davis v.
 United States before the United States Supreme Court.
 Davis' parents were the petitioners in the case.
 Since 2001, Davis has represented Idaho as a commissioner on the Uniform Law Commission.
 He is a past chairman of the Council of State Governments.